sajjadGG/book-python/database/index.rst

 :About:
     * Filename: ``db_iris.py``
-    * Linii kodu do napisania: około 30 linii
+    * Lines of code to write: 30 lines
     * Estimated time of completion: 30 min

 :The whys and wherefores: